-It is unusual to see a spider with an abdomen that it not round, especially an orbweaver.
-Orbweaver spiders belong to the family Araneidae.
-This is a huge family of spiders in North America.
-The shaped of the web created by these spiders is a circular spiral.
-Silk lines will radiate from the center and many are known to rebuild their webs every day.
+It is unusual to see a spider with an abdomen that is not round, especially in the Orbweaver family.
+Orbweavers are part of a huge family of spiders in North America.
+The round-shaped webs created by these spiders form a delicate spiral.
+Silk threads radiate from the center, and many species rebuild their webs every day.
 The star of the novel "Charlotte's Web" was an Orbweaver Spider.
 The Arrowhead Orbweaver, however, looks a bit different from its relatives.

-This spider creates webs in shaded areas of a forest and sits on it with its head up.
+This spider creates webs in shady areas of a forest and sits on it with its head up.
 This is also a departure from the norm among Orbweavers as most others sit in their webs up-side down.
 The legs are tucked in at their sides, taking up as little space as possible, while it sits and waits for prey.
-Like other spiders, once an insect wanders into its web, the spider immobilizes it with a bite and eats it later.
+Like other spiders, once an insect wanders into its web, the spider immobilizes it with a venomous bite and eats it later.
 Arrowhead Orbweavers are most active in middle and late summer.
 They can be found in wooded forests, hiding in the darker, shaded areas so tread carefully through these places.

 Scientific Name: Verrucosa arenata